Quickstart

 "flask": "git+https://github.com/mitsuhiko/flask.git"

 Already have repositories cloned locally?
-Use vcspull discover ~/code --recursive to detect existing Git checkouts and append them to your configuration.
+Use vcspull discover with ~/code --recursive to detect existing Git checkouts and append them to your configuration.
 See vcspull discover for more details and options such as --workspace-root and --yes for unattended runs.
-After editing or discovering repositories, run vcspull fmt --write (documented in vcspull fmt) to normalize keys and keep your configuration tidy.
+After editing or discovering repositories, run vcspull fmt with --write to normalize keys and keep your configuration tidy.

-The git+ in front of the repository URL.
-Mercurial repositories use hg+ and Subversion will use svn+.
-Repo type and address is specified in pip vcs url format.
+The git+ prefix tells vcspull the repository type.
+Mercurial repositories use hg+; Subversion uses svn+.
+Repository type and address are specified in pip VCS URL format.

 ./vendor/: